-The only time that equity would be released is upon their death for many people.
+The only time that equity would be released is death for many people.
 In many ways, those who have saved up to pay for their home, creating significant equity, will never feel the benefit.
 However, things are changing!

 Helping family members

 Inheritance tax planning should be integral to your annual financial review, especially as you move towards retirement and beyond.
 In many ways, the inheritance system is flawed; beneficiaries receive funds after your death which may have been more helpful in their early years.
 In addition, many of those approaching retirement may be looking at assisting with further education costs for children and great-grandchildren.

 This can be an incredibly complex area of taxation because there are various "gifts" you can make to loved ones without incurring tax.
 Alternatively, significant payments to family members may attract inheritance tax further down the line.
 So don't forget to take advice!

 As you approach retirement age, you may be eligible for a significant tax-free lump sum from your pension scheme.
 After years of working and saving into your pension, you may want to treat yourself to a one-off purchase such as a new car or that dream holiday.
 There are no tax complications with this option.
 So withdraw your tax refunds and spend them!

 Are there any age limits on equity release?